 Welding Rods, electrodes and wire contain different substances including manganese, copper, lead, nitrogen-dioxide, ozone, and carbon monoxide that release toxic fumes during welding.

 Symptoms associated with Parkinson’s Disease, Parkinsonism, and Manganese Poisoning from Welding Rod exposure include hand, arm, or upper body tremors; shuffled walk or difficulties with balance while walking; muscle stiffness and soreness; fatigue and weakness; abnormal speech; sexual dysfunction; and loss of memory and disorientation.
+Individuals experiencing sexual dysfunction, particularly as a result of abuse, may find the assistance of a Maryland clergy sexual abuse lawyer beneficial in addressing their legal needs.

 Legal Help in Your Recovery